 What to expect when a loved one is going through chemotherapy

-Supporting a friend or family member through chemotherapy can be difficult.
-We look at what to expect and how to help.
+Supporting a loved one who is going through chemotherapy can be difficult.
+We look at what to expect during chemo and how to help.

 Watching a loved one go through chemotherapy can leave you feeling powerless – and it can be hard to know how to help.

 Familiarising yourself with some of chemo’s common side effects and learning how to lend a hand can help you to support your friend or family member through the ups and downs of treatment.

 Most people’s experience of their treatment will be different, says Dr Chris Dalton, Medical Director of Bupa Australia.
 “There are so many different types of chemotherapy, and they can all have different side effects, so it’s highly variable.”

 Some possible side effects include:

 - weight loss due to of lack of appetite

 - gastrointestinal upsets, such as diarrhoea, cramps, abdominal pain

 Preparing food for friends and family has long been people’s way of showing support to a loved one going through chemotherapy.
 When someone close to you is undergoing chemo, providing food is also a highly practical way to help.
 If your loved one is experiencing nausea or loss of appetite, you can help by preparing nutritious, easy-to-eat meals and snacks.
 You could also organise a roster, so that different friends bring dinner throughout the course of treatment.
 Our article 'How to eat well during chemotherapy' may help.